Skip to main content Skip to office menu Skip to footer

 A.

-holds a master's degree or the equivalent in school counseling from a college or university that is regionally accredited by the association for the accreditation of colleges and secondary schools; and
+holds a master's degree from a college or university that is regionally accredited by the association for the accreditation of colleges and secondary schools; and

 B.

-shows verification of having completed a preparation program approved by the state where the program resides or the Council for the Accreditation of Counseling and Related Educational Services.
+shows verification of having completed a school counselor preparation program approved by the state where the program resides or the Council for the Accreditation of Counseling and Related Educational Programs.

 Subp.
 2a.